jurplel/install-qt-action/README.md

 You can find a full list of tools easily by using [this awesome website](https://ddalcino.github.io/aqt-list-server/).

+### `source`

+Set this to `true` to install Qt source code.
+Incompatible with `aqtinstall < 2.0.4`.

+Default: `false`

+### `src-archives`

+String with whitespace delimited list of source archives to install, with each entry separated by a space.
+Has no effect unless `source` is set to `true`.
+Useful to limit download size.

+See the `--archives` flag for [aqt install-src](https://aqtinstall.readthedocs.io/en/latest/cli.html#install-src-command) for more details.
+Use [aqt list-src](https://aqtinstall.readthedocs.io/en/latest/cli.html#list-src-command) to see available options.

+Default: none

+### `documentation`

+Set this to `true` to install Qt documentation files.
+Incompatible with `aqtinstall < 2.0.4`.

+Default: `false`

+### `doc-archives`

+String with whitespace delimited list of documentation archives to install, with each entry separated by a space.
+Has no effect unless `documentation` is set to `true`.
+Useful to limit download size.

+See the `--archives` flag for [aqt install-doc](https://aqtinstall.readthedocs.io/en/latest/cli.html#install-doc-command) for more details.
+Use [aqt list-doc](https://aqtinstall.readthedocs.io/en/latest/cli.html#list-doc-command) to see available options.

+Default: none

+### `doc-modules`

+String with whitespace delimited list of documentation modules to install, with each entry separated by a space.
+Has no effect unless `documentation` is set to `true`.
+Each module contains extra documentation not included with the base installation.

+See the `--modules` flag for [aqt install-doc](https://aqtinstall.readthedocs.io/en/latest/cli.html#install-doc-command) for more details.
+Use [aqt list-doc](https://aqtinstall.readthedocs.io/en/latest/cli.html#list-doc-command) to see available options.

+Default: none

+### `examples`

+Set this to `true` to install Qt example code.
+Incompatible with `aqtinstall < 2.0.4`.

+Default: `false`

+### `example-archives`

+String with whitespace delimited list of example archives to install, with each entry separated by a space.
+Has no effect unless `examples` is set to `true`.
+Useful to limit download size.

+See the `--archives` flag for [aqt install-example](https://aqtinstall.readthedocs.io/en/latest/cli.html#install-example-command) for more details.
+Use [aqt list-example](https://aqtinstall.readthedocs.io/en/latest/cli.html#list-example-command) to see available options.

+Default: none

+### `example-modules`

+String with whitespace delimited list of example modules to install, with each entry separated by a space.
+Has no effect unless `examples` is set to `true`.
+Each module contains extra examples not included with the base installation.

+See the `--modules` flag for [aqt install-example](https://aqtinstall.readthedocs.io/en/latest/cli.html#install-example-command) for more details.
+Use [aqt list-example](https://aqtinstall.readthedocs.io/en/latest/cli.html#list-example-command) to see available options.

+Default: none

 ### `set-env`
 Set this to false if you want to avoid setting environment variables for whatever reason.